ffatahillah7/HR-Attrition-Rate-EDA/README.md

-# Analysis and Learning from HR Attrition-Rate Dataset
+# Analysis and Learn from HR Attrition-Rate Dataset
 The purpose of this project is to master the exploratory data analysis (EDA) in HR Dataset with attrition rate analysis with Pandas framework.

 Download Dataset file : https://docs.google.com/spreadsheets/d/1h6FRlAS2lgCISGfKFYrBBg0cHqQCP6_S/edit?usp=sharing&ouid=102809472116957999830&rtpof=true&sd=true